 Red-winged Blackbird

 Agelaius phoeniceus

-YFAR-ROUND
+YEAR-ROUND

-Size: 81⁄2" (22 cm)
+Size: 81⁄2" (21.5 cm)

 Male: Jet black with red-and-yellow patches

 (epaulets) on upper wings.
 Pointed black bill.

 Female: heavily streaked brown with a pointed brown

 bill and white eyebrows

 Juvenile: same as female

 Nest: cup; female builds; 2-3 broods per year

 Eggs: 3-4; bluish green with brown markings

 Incubation: 10-12 days; female incubates

 Fledging: 11-14 days; female and male feed the young

-Migration: non-migrator to partial migrator
+Migration: partial to non-migrator in New York; moves

+around to find food in winter

 Food: seeds, insects; visits seed and suet feeders

 Compare: The male Brown-headed Cowbird (p.
 27) is

 smaller and glossier and has a brown head.
 The bold red-and-yellow epaulets distinguish the male Red-winged from other blackbirds.

 Stan's Notes: One of the most widespread and numerous birds in the state.
 Found around marshes, wetlands, lakes and rivers.
+It is a sure sign of spring when these birds return home.
 Flocks with as many as 10,000 birds have been reported.
 Males arrive before the females and sing to defend their territory.
 The male repeats his call from the top of a cattail while showing off his red-and-yellow shoulder patches.
 The female chooses a mate and often builds her nest over shallow water in a thick stand of cattails.
 The male can be aggressive when defending the nest.
-Red-winged Blackbirds feed mostly on seeds in spring and fall, and insects throughout the summer.
+Red-winged Blackbirds feed mostly on seeds in spring and fall, and on insects throughout the summer.